lsst-dm/dmtn-283/index.md

 An option proposed at the Joint Technical Meeting in February was to give everyone a personal butler PostgreSQL registry along with a personal object store bucket.[^oprah]
 This is intriguing because it allows for everyone to be completely independent, allows us to allocate users to specific servers, and would not require us to replicate all registry entries to every server.
-It would also be possible to create group-based butlers for people to collaborate on -- if a scientist wants to make a dataset available to the group they can transfer the dataset to that butler using `Butler.transfer_from` in the normal way without changing the UUID of the dataset.
+It would also be possible to create group-based butlers for people to collaborate on – if a scientist wants to make a dataset available to the group they can transfer the dataset to that butler using `Butler.transfer_from` in the normal way without changing the UUID of the dataset.

 Seeding these personal butlers would involve using `Butler.transfer_from` from the primary butler (but not copying any of the files, instead somehow enforcing a `direct` transfer mode be used), which leads to the possibility of someone seeding their butler with all of the datasets from the primary one.
-At that point you might have 10,000 or more personal replicas of the entire data release, which is less than ideal.
+At that point you might have 10,000 or more personal replicas of the entire data release registry, which is less than ideal.
-It might be necessary to explicitly block the transfer of datasets from the primary butler to the user butler using `transfer_from` and only allow new datasets to be stored -- a `butler.get` from the primary followed by a `butler.put` to the user butler can not be prevented, but this would result in the copied dataset using the user's quota and so would be self-limiting.
+It might be necessary to explicitly block the transfer of datasets from the primary butler to the user butler using `transfer_from` and only allow new datasets to be stored – a `butler.get` from the primary followed by a `butler.put` to the user butler can not be prevented, but this would result in the copied dataset using the user's quota and so would be self-limiting.
 If a user wants to query multiple collections across both butlers they would have to do that as independent queries.

 A more general problem with separate registries is that Butler can not currently query two registries simultaneously.